-I'm a UK-based food blogger and author of the book Delicious Gluten Free Meals who writes about coeliac disease and life on a gluten free diet, mixing a lot of deprecating humour alongside tasty gluten free recipes.
+I'm a UK-based food blogger and author of the book Delicious Gluten Free Meals who writes about coeliac disease and life on a gluten free diet.

 In short, I want to help you love food as much as I do - with or without gluten!